population-research/uganda-covid/paper/uganda_covid_wber_revisions.md

 rounds and the total number of households per round are presented in Appendix Table \ref{tab:surveys}.

+## Food Insecurity Measurement

+The survey measured food insecurity based on the Food Insecurity Experience Scale (FIES) developed by the FAO [@FAO2016].
+FIES uses eight questions with dichotomous (yes/no) responses to capture different aspects of food insecurity.
+The questions are whether, during the last 30 days, there was a time when any adult in the household experienced the following because of lack of money or other resources:
+(i) were worried about not having enough food to eat; (ii) were unable to eat healthy and nutritious/preferred foods; (iii) ate only a few kinds of foods;
+(iv) had to skip a meal;
+(v) ate less than you thought you should;
+(vi) ran out of food;
+(vii) were hungry, but did not eat; and (viii) went without eating for a whole day.

+We follow the prior literature and calculate three food insecurity measure based on the sum of the eight food insecurity questions: any, moderate or severe, and severe food insecurity [@Kansiime2021;@Wambogo2018;@FAO2016].
+"Any" corresponds to having answered yes to any of the questions, "moderate or severe" to having answered yes to four or more, and "severe" if answered yes to seven or eight questions [@FAO2015;@FAO2016].[^individual_questions]

+[^individual_questions]: Results for the estimations below using each individual question as the dependent variables are available upon request.

+Although the sample for the UHFS is based on the UNPS, there is, unfortunately, no direct way to compare food insecurity across the surveys.
+First, the only food security-related question in UNPS 2019/20 asked whether there has been a situation in the last 12 months when there was not enough food to feed the household, with a follow-up question about which months this happened in and an open-ended question about why it happened.
+These do not match up with any of the individual FIES questions or the cumulative food insecurity measures that we use.
+Second, the UNPS questions have a broader scope, which includes situations such as insecurity in reaching the market, the absence of food in the market, and floods, rather the lack of money or other resources in the FIES questions.
+Finally, the UHFS questionnaire asks about the respondent and other adults in the household, rather than the entire household as in UNPS.
+As long as children are kept fed even in times of food insecurity, this does not in itself prevent comparison, but it is possible that food goes to the most productive members of the household in order to preserve his or her productivity [@Pitt1990].[^months]

+[^months]: A minor point of difference is that the UNPS asks about individual months, whereas the UHFS asks about the last 30 days before the interview, which, depending on when the survey took place, does not line up with the month-centric question of the UNPS.

 # Lockdown Context and Enforcement